 - Fatal accidents

-During acid trips, the formerly separate brain networks governing vision, attention, movement and hearing will further intertwine, leading to what looks like a more cohesive brain.
-At the same time, the communication between other networks – the parahippocampus and the adjacent retrosplenial cortex – break down.
-The former brain region is responsible for contextual processing and associations, while the latter governs navigation, special mapping and episodic memory.
+During acid trips, the formerly separate brain networks governing vision, attention, movement and hearing further intertwine, leading to what looks like a more cohesive brain.
+At the same time, the communication between other networks – the parahippocampus and the adjacent retrosplenial cortex – breaks.
+While the former brain region is responsible for contextual processing and associations, the latter governs navigation, special mapping and episodic memory.

-People who use LSD may have flashbacks or hallucinations long after they taken the drug, sometimes years later.
-LSD also has a similar structure in the brain that can cause psychosis.
-This chemical can get lodged into the spinal cord, which can lead to the hallucinogenic episodes long after a person takes the drug.
+People who use LSD may have flashbacks or hallucinations long after giving up the drug.
+LSD can cause psychosis, and can get wedged in the spinal cord that can lead to hallucinogenic episodes long after a person has given up the drug.

-While LSD can cause some serious damage to the user, recovering from LSD use is, thankfully, very possible.
+While LSD can cause some serious damage to the user, recovering from LSD use is possible.